swapnil-shah/react-hooks/README.md

 // expected output: 15
 ```

+Combine useReducer and useContext when state needs to be shared between components i.e. Global state **managment**

 ### Javascript Reduce vs React useReducer
 There is a huge similarity between these 2
 | Javascript Reduce                           | React useReducer                                           |